Balanced Filtering via Disclosure-Controlled Proxies: Introduction

-Techniques for collecting high-quality data have been studied throughout the natural sciences, social sciences, computer sciences, and other disciplines focusing on data-driven decision-making.
-In the area of algorithmic fairness, these would be considered \textit{pre-processing} techniques.
-Popular over-sampling methods for data re-balancing include ADASYN \cite{He2008ADASYNAS}, MIXUP \cite{mixup}, and SMOTE \cite{smote} (including a number of adaptations \cite{Nguyen2009BorderlineOF, Batista2003BalancingTD, 10.1145/1007730.1007735, Douzas_2018, Han2005BorderlineSMOTEAN, Menardi2012TrainingAA}).
-Another line of work \cite{He2008ADASYNAS, CondensedNearestNeighbor, Wilson1972AsymptoticPO, 4309523, kNN, tomek2} studies cluster-based approaches to under-sampling classes that are disproportionately represented in the data.
-In the causal literature, propensity score re-weighting \cite{propensityScoreReweighting} is also a popular approach to account for group size differences.
-Each of these techniques, however, requires access to the sensitive attribute.
-The primary point of departure in our approach is we avoid using the sensitive attribute---or a direct prediction or imputation of it---at sampling time.

-This work also builds on the literature on proxy variables for sensitive attributes.
-Using proxy variables for sensitive attributes in settings where fairness is a concern has been standard practice.
-Yet, in many cases, existing features are chosen for the proxies (such as surname, first name, or geographic location \cite{surname, firstName, Zhang2016AssessingFL}).
-Rather than choose an existing feature as a proxy, we propose deliberately \textit{constructing} a proxy.
-Several existing works take this perspective -- in \cite{proxies}, for example, the authors produce a proxy that can be used during train time to build a fair machine-learning model downstream.
-But proxies trained in this way are explicitly intended to be good predictors for the protected attribute; it is not clear that using an accurate ``race predictor'' is an acceptable solution to making decisions in which race should not be used.
-The primary point of departure in our approach is that we train a model to make predictions that are not highly correlated with the protected attribute.
+The proxy problem is a subject of ongoing debate in the philosophy of science and causal inference literatures (e.g. \cite{pittphilsci17169,8086cc7d-8c04-3b85-8195-ae76aeea22a5, tchetgen2020introduction, Miao2016IdentifyingCE, 2deb2b11-39b5-327e-ade8-8ba30ec0e1fa,qiu2023doubly,shi2023theory,doi:10.1080/01621459.2023.2191817}), and our work engages with this literature methodologically -- we do not believe that it is our role to take a philosophical or legal stance but rather to broaden the set of available tools.
+Using proxy variables for sensitive attributes in settings where diversity or equity is a concern has been standard practice, yet in many cases, existing features are chosen for the proxies (such as surname, first name, or geographic location \cite{surname, firstName, Zhang2016AssessingFL}).
+Rather than using an existing feature as a proxy, we propose deliberately \textit{constructing} a proxy.
+Several works take this perspective -- in \cite{proxies}, for example, the authors produce a proxy that can be used during training to build a fair model downstream.
+But often, proxies for protected attributes are explicitly intended to be good predictors for those attributes; it is not clear that using an accurate ``race predictor'' is an acceptable solution to making decisions in which race should not be used (and is often explicitly prohibited).
+Our primary point of departure is that we train a model to make classifications that are \textit{minimally correlated} with the protected attribute.